josefkoller/ambient_image_processor/README.md

 ```

 # TODO
-- update all dependencies to current version
 - easier disabling/enabling of modules
 - module template, creator script
 - add more imaging filters
 - module ideas
  - image zoom for view only
  - load volume of multiple single files using the itk dicom reader, sustain meta info
- - Draw mask, polygon
  - load/scan all files of an directory, use dicom reader, group by date, serie, listview, load-button, do not load all data - only the file-paths for each volume, sustain meta info